 Lastly, you can take out the concrete patio and work from there.
 In most cases, if not all, you don’t have to worry about damaging the foundation by removing the old concrete patio.

 How To Build A Deck Over Concrete Patio?

-Step 1: Preparation – Before you start building a deck over the patio, you’ll need to make sure you have the right tools and enough materials to finish it.
-You’ll need usual construction tools, such as saws, hammers, screws, and levels.
-You’ll also have to accost for all the deck materials, including the boards and the framing.
+Step 1: Preparation – Before you start building a deck over the patio, you’ll need to ensure you have the right tools and enough materials to finish it.
+You’ll need the usual construction tools, such as saws, hammers, screws, and levels.
+You’ll also have to accost all the deck materials, including the boards and the framing.
 Besides wood, you can also choose alternatives such as PVC and composite decking.
-You’ll also want to fix any issue in your concrete, such as water pooling and cracks.
+You’ll also want to fix any issues with your concrete, such as water pooling and cracks.

-Step 2: Designing and Layout – The next step is to design the substructure’s layout.
+Step 2: Design and Layout – The next step is to design the substructure’s layout.
 The substructure will serve as the frame of the deck and protect it from ground contact.
 You can use a marker to map the locations of the beams and joists on your concrete patio.
-In most cases, you’ll want to have at least 16″ on-centre gaps between the deck joists.
+You’ll want to have at least 16″ on-centre gaps between the deck joists in most cases.
 Without spacing, your deck will be more susceptible to water problems.
-It’s also crucial to flash your deck joists.
+Flashing your deck joists is also crucial.
 Lastly, you can use spacers to slightly angle ground-level decks away from the house for better water drainage.
 You’ll also want to consider any local safety regulations and follow instructions from your decking suppliers.

 Using Decking Board Tiles as an Alternative

 Besides building a frame and installing decking boards, another way to replace a concrete patio with decking.
 You can use decking tiles to cover your old concrete patio.
 Decking tiles come in various materials, such as wood, PVC, or composites.
 When using decking tiles, you don’t need to build a substructure or use screws.
 Instead, each tile locks in place to the other.